Different ways of Stretching Watercolour Paper

 This is ideal for those different paper sizes you want.
 I find it particularly useful for A3 and A2 size paintings.
 So here is my own different way of stretching watercolour paper.

-How I made a stretcher board
+How I used my stretcher board

 Prepare a solid surface to work on covered in an old cloth.
 Lay the wet watercolour paper onto the surface and place the stretcher board centrally on the paper.
 Lift one edge of the board upwards and gently ease the paper into the gap between the boards.
 I actually found an old paintbrush helped with this.
 With the paper partially in the gap hold it in place with some climbing rope or plastic tubing cut to size.
 Repeat the process but keep an eye out for any air bubbles.
 Use a wet sponge to gently ease these out before finishing with the fourth side.